 tumor in a 360-degree rotation, typically in less than two minutes.

-- Intensity-Modulated Radiation Therapy (IMRT) - IMRT is an advanced mode of high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific
+- Intensity-Modulated Radiation Therapy (IMRT) - IMRT is an advanced mode of high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific areas within

-to be focused to regions within the tumor while minimizing the dose to surrounding normal critical structures.
+to regions within the tumor while minimizing the dose to surrounding normal critical structures.

 - Stereotactic Body Radiation Therapy (SBRT) - SBRT is a technique that delivers high radiation doses to a tumor target in a hypo-fractionated schedule.
 This means it is delivered in a few treatments but using a high dose per treatment.